sovr610/PADscript/README.md

 The file type is filename.pad or filename.lua since PADScript is built upon lua.

 ### plugins
-To add additiona commands in the PADScript, you will need to make a C# .net Core library class project.
+To add additional commands in PADScript, you will need to make a C# .net Core library class project.
-Once the project is made, add what ever functions you want in it and the name of each function will be the same as the command in PADScript.
+Once the project is made, add what ever functions you want in it and the name of each function will be the same as the command name in PADScript.
 Within your AppData directory look for PADScript folder, then under directory /plugins/Library/lib here just place the .dll file and it will be added automatically.

-The PADScriptTestLibraryPlugin folder is an example dll file that adds two integers.

 ## Featues
 1. The ability to add additional functions in the scripting language with C# .NET core 3.0 dll libraries.